Light stringy states

-Since many features of a D-brane compactifications, such as chiral matter, gauge symmetry or Yukawa couplings do not crucially depend on the details of the compactification, but rather on the local structure of the D-brane configurations it is often times convenient to investigate a local D-brane setup, called quiver, and to postpone the embedding into global setting.
-This approach is called bottom-up approach and has been initiated in \cite{Antoniadis:2000ena,Aldazabal:2000sa}\footnote{For a systemic search of realistic MSSM D-brane quivers, see \cite{Cvetic:2009yh,Cvetic:2010mm}.
+Many features of a D-brane compactifications, such as chiral matter, gauge symmetry or Yukawa couplings do not crucially depend on the details of the compactification, but rather only on the local structure of the D-brane configurations.
+Thus it is often times sufficient to investigate a local D-brane setup, described by some quiver theory, and to postpone the embedding into a global setting.
+This approach is called bottom-up approach and has been initiated in \cite{Antoniadis:2000ena,Aldazabal:2000sa}\footnote{For a systematic search of realistic MSSM D-brane quivers, see \cite{Cvetic:2009yh,Cvetic:2010mm}.
 For an exhaustive search of global embeddings of such quivers, see \cite{Anastasopoulos:2006da,Anastasopoulos:2010hu}.}.

-Let us present the Madrid-quiver as a concrete example of a promising local D-brane configuration that mimics the MSSM \cite{Ibanez:2001nd,Cremades:2002va,Cremades:2003qj}.
-It consists of four D-brane stacks giving rise to the gauge symmetry $U(3)_a \times U(2)_b \times U(1)_c \times U(1)_d$.
-Generically the abelian symmetries are anomalous and get promoted to global symmetries which have to be preserved by perturbative quantities.
-In the Madrid quiver the linear combination

-remains massless and is identified with the hypercharge.
-In figure \ref{madridquiver} we display the Madrid quiver with its matter content.